pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 ## Have something to say

-There are only a few things worse than someone saying a lot about nothing.
-So, keep it concise.
+Saying a lot about nothing is worse than having nothing to say.

+If you have something to say, keep it concise.

-When writing, it's useful to review your text and ensure you're not mixing too many ideas since this will make it harder for the reader to remember what you wrote.
+Do not introduce too many ideas, it will be harder to remember tha main one.

 ## Write for your audience